NARPNet/NARPNet_NCS/README.md

 First, FLDIGI is prone to crash when calling external programs with its `EXEC` macro if it's not setup exactly right.
-You can lose any changes to your macro files or config if you havent saved them before it crashes.
-FLDIGI seems to like some programs and dispise others and I havent delved into why.
+You can lose any changes to your macro files or config if you haven't saved them before it crashes.
+FLDIGI seems to like some programs and despise others and I haven't delved into why.
 I don't think the `EXEC` macro was actually written to launch text editors, but you can make it work and it really does make editing the data files much easier.